newenclave/vtrc/examples/remote-fs/README.md

     del:	    For removing remote directory if it is empty

-Remote directory iteration is also support:
+Remote directory iteration is also supported:

     iter_begin: Starts iteration